Bad Lip Reading

 Bad Lip Reading is a YouTube channel created and run by an anonymous producer who intentionally lip-reads video clips poorly, for comedic effect.
 Rolling Stone described the channel as "the breakout hit" of the 2012 United States presidential cycle.
-As of November 2020, the channel had amassed over 8.02 million subscribers and over a billion video views.
+As of March 2025, the channel had amassed 8.13 million subscribers and over one-and-a-half billion video views.
 Some of the channel's original songs are available on Spotify and Apple Music.

+Content

+In non-musical contexts, Bad Lip Reading involves taking scenes from movies, television shows, or real-life events such as sports or political gatherings, replacing all the audio with foley sound work and then dubbing over the clip with invented dialogue that is crafted exclusively to match the speakers' mouth movements, with no regard for accuracy or sensibility.

+The channel occasionally produces lip-readings of music videos, which have a different execution.
+Rather than using foley sound or recreating the original music, a new song is made based on the original BPM and vocal scansion as its source material, though the melody varies note-wise, and the video may be sped up or slowed down in places to alter the pacing.
+Again, the lyrics are written nonsensically based on how the singer's mouth moves.

 History

 The "Bad Lip Reader" behind the channel is an anonymous music and video producer from Texas.
-The first Bad Lip Reading video released was a spoof of Rebecca Black's song "Friday", entitled "Gang Fight".
+The first Bad Lip Reading video released was a spoof of Rebecca Black's song "Friday", titled "Gang Fight".
 New music and lyrics were matched to Black's video to make it appear as though she were singing about gang warfare.
 The "Gang Fight" YouTube video, released in March 2011, earned BLR a million hits and thousands of subscribers.